hashicorp/nomad/website/source/intro/use-cases.html.markdown

 #### Data Encryption

-In addition to being able to store secrets, Vault can be used to encrypt/decrypt data that is stored elsewhere.
+In addition to being able to store secrets, Nomad can be used to encrypt/decrypt data that is stored elsewhere.
 The primary use of this is to allow applications to encrypt their data while still storing it in the primary data store.

 The benefit of this is that developers do not need to worry about how to properly encrypt data.
-The responsibility of encryption is on Vault and the security team managing it, and developers just encrypt/decrypt data as needed.
+The responsibility of encryption is on Nomad and the security team managing it, and developers just encrypt/decrypt data as needed.